 Why do you like having plants in your home?

 Plants for us aren’t just pretty (but boy, are they pretty) and don’t just help us with the house cleaning (they take care of the cleaning air chore), but also honestly, they remind us of the deeper and more meaningful things in life.
 They remind us that life is seasonal and that there’s a time and place for everything.
 Also…seeing plants grow and develop reminds me, Elisha, a struggling perfectionist, that progress is totally fine and good.
 I can be content in the present and in the process.

 What’s your favorite plant and why?

 We’re right there with everyone else who considers themselves plant parents—we love them all!!
 But unlike actual human parents, we do have favorites…haha.
-Mike loves our new bushy one from Bloomscape (the dracaena) and our ZZ Plants and I love the trailing guys (the pothos and inch plant).
+Mike loves our new bushy one from Bloomscape (the Dracaena) and our ZZ Plants and I love the trailing guys (pothos and inch plants).

 What tips do you have for decorating with plants?

 Don’t worry about matching the plants with one another.
 Most of them look really great together, especially as you begin collecting more!
 And if plants make you happy, place them where you have to do something unmotivating like…the dishes 😉